turingschool/launch-curriculum/module6/project/index.md

 ## Presentation/Documentation

 The last full day of the project will be dedicated to documentation, and preparing a presentation for your project.
+You will prepare a project demonstration that should be about 5 minutes long (not more than 8!)

 Your project should include a README that follows [Good Documentation](../lessons/Week2/WritingGoodDocumentation) practices.

-You will prepare a project demonstration that should follow this [Demo Guide](./DemoGuide).
-A great presentation can be a good addition to the documentation of your project, so we will be recording these presentations for you to use as you see fit!